RajsJohal/eng99_IaC_CICD/README.md

 - Configure settings for Terraform
 - Install CloudBees AWS Credentials plugin
 - Attempted to create a pipeline job within jenkins to run my terraform main.tf file to create instances
+- Issues with jenkins not being able to find my terraform plugin so had to manually dial into jenkins and install terraform and configure the path within the Global Tool Configuration.